tritontian/Tetris/README.md

 # Tetris
-This is Java based Tetris game course project
+This is a Java based Tetris game course project